 Poster exhibit at the Pompidou Center

-I've noticed recently that working on my art takes a different type of motivation then when I do work for other people.
+I've noticed that working on my art takes a different type of motivation then when I do work for other people.
 When I work at a job or do client work, it's all done on someone else's deadline.
 But when I work on my own schedule, I find I need new ways to keep producing work without that external pressure.

 "Only finishing work that has a deadline stems from honoring other people's needs more than your own." writes Jessica Hoffman in her book